Raven Rock Mountain Complex - Site R Tour

 RAVEN ROCK SITE R TOUR SOUVENIRS

-Tour guests will have their choice of receiving either an official RRMC coin
+Tour guests will have their choice of receiving either an official RRMC challenge coin or t-shirt as a souvenir of their visit.

-RAVEN ROCK SOUVENIR COINBronze challenge coin with raised painted
+Bronze challenge coin with raised painted

-design on both sides.
 Front: Official Site R logo with inscription:

 Alternate Joint Communications Center Site R. Back: Eagle with inscription: